nisha8c/Hilla-React-TodoWithAddedFunctions/README.md

 ## Good to have:

 1. some css / scss
-2. instead of Error dialog , can display dialog.
 3. Touch/click the task to done / undone.
 4. confirmation dialog before delete.